rclevy/RotationCurveTiltedRings/README.md

 *Any use of these codes or data products must cite [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.1012C/abstract).*

 ## Tables/Cooke2022_Table*.csv
 These are machine readable versions of the tables in [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.1012C/abstract).
 Column names should be straightforward to interpret and units are in the column names.
+Columns that start with "e_u" and "e_l" are the upper and lower uncertainties on the value.

 *Any use of these codes or data products must cite [Cooke, Levy et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.512.1012C/abstract).*